Admission Requirements and Procedures

-Once admitted, no one will be allowed to enroll as a full-time (9 credits) graduate student without submission and completion of an Immunization Form, available from the program director.
+Once accepted, no one will be allowed to enroll as a full-time (9 credits) graduate student without submission and completion of an Immunization Form, available from the program director.

 Providence College welcomes applications from international candidates to its graduate programs.

-It is the responsibility of the international student to see that all official transcripts are forwarded to the appropriate program office.
+It is the responsibility of the international student to see that all official transcripts are forwarded to the appropriate program director.
 Transcripts from non-English-speaking countries must be accompanied by a certified English translation.

 After an offer of academic admission is made, students must submit proof of finances (Certification of Finances) to cover all expenses for a full year of study.
 A Providence College I-20 will only be issued to those students who provide certified proof of financial support (including travel to and from the U.S.) adequate to meet annual expenses.
 All tuition and fees for the first semester of study must be paid in full prior to the first day of classes.

-For questions regarding submitting certification of finances, student visa information, and related queries, please contact the Office of the Dean of Undergraduate and Graduate Studies.
+For information regarding submitting certification of finances, student visa information and related queries, please contact Katherine Jacobs, international student advisor, at firstname.lastname@example.org.

 Students who wish to sample a graduate course at Providence College or students who need to take a certain graduate course at PC and transfer the credit to another institution may be allowed to register for a graduate course if they meet the prerequisites for the course.
 Such students must hold a bachelor’s degree from a recognized college or university and permission must be obtained from the director of the program within which the course falls.

-Students may enroll in only six graduate credits before they are formally admitted to a graduate program.
+Students may enroll in only six graduate credits before they must formally apply and enter a graduate program.
 Students may continue to enroll beyond the six credits in a non-degree status only with permission of the program director.
 Students who exceed the six credits who later choose to apply to a graduate program must follow and meet all of the admission requirements.

 Veterans’ Deployment and Readmission Policy